FAQs

 What services will Springton provide within the monthly fee?

-But what about the dining program?
-Do you have a monthly minimum of meals that I must consume and/or pay for?
+Is there a monthly minimum of meals that I must consume and/or pay for?

 Does Springton have a contract with a local Continuing Care Retirement Community (CCRC) to provide services and health care?

-Yes, the Association’s Cooperative Services Agreement requires a contract with a CCRC.
+Yes, the Association’s Cooperative Services Agreement requires a contract with a local CCRC.
 Currently, Springton has a care contract with two local CCRC’s, White Horse Village (WHV) and Dunwoody Village (DWV).

 What healthcare services are provided with the CCRC contracts at WHV and DWV?

-Yes.
-You would continue to live at Springton, with minimal disruption, secure in the knowledge that your partner was receiving the best available care in personal or skilled nursing at WHV or DWV.
+Yes, you can continue to live at Springton, with minimal disruption, secure in the knowledge that your partner was receiving the best available care in personal or skilled nursing at WHV or DWV.

 Can I bring my pets?